-- be in character with the existing Local Community Area and at a scale that is appropriate to the existing development. - f) Dryland marinas in Local Community Areas shall have a minimum lot frontage of 91 metres (300 feet) or 150 metres (492 feet) if fronting on a District Road and a minimum lot area of 2.0 hectares (5 acres).
+- d) Setbacks shall be consistent with the general character of the existing development in the Local Community Area. - e) Development or redevelopment of service or neighbourhood commercial uses are to be in character with the existing Local Community Area and at a scale that is appropriate to the existing development. - f) Dryland marinas in Local Community Areas shall have a minimum lot frontage of 91 metres (300 feet) or 150 metres (492 feet) if fronting on a District Road and a minimum lot area of 2.0 hectares (5 acres).
 All open storage and storage buildings shall be located a minimum of 30 metres (100 feet) from the road.
 A vegetative buffer shall be maintained to screen such storage and retain the rural character of the area.